π¬ Lab 8: LiDAR#

 Create a New ROS2 Package: Create a new package named

-with the BSD-3 license:Add Dependencies: Edit
+lab8_lidarwith the BSD-3 license:Add Dependencies: Edit

-to include the following dependencies:<depend>rclpy</depend> <depend>sensor_msgs</depend> <depend>geometry_msgs</depend> <depend>nav2_msgs</depend> <depend>tf2_ros</depend> <depend>visualization_msgs</depend> <depend>numpy</depend> <depend>scikit-learn</depend>
+package.xmlto include the following dependencies:<depend>rclpy</depend> <depend>sensor_msgs</depend> <depend>geometry_msgs</depend> <depend>nav2_msgs</depend> <depend>tf2_ros</depend> <depend>visualization_msgs</depend> <depend>numpy</depend> <depend>scikit-learn</depend>

 Download Required Scripts: Download the following scripts and save them in the

-: Add your scripts underentry_points
+setup.py: Add your scripts underentry_points.

 Implementing the Python Scripts#